marq24/ha-evcc/README.md

 You can use evcc to control any Home Assistant entity that has implemented the `turn_on` and `turn_off` services.
 This means you can control devices like smart plugs, or even Home Assistant automations (which is IMHO the door to PV surplus handling heaven).

-Since the setup & configuration of this evcc feature might not be straight forward, I have created a separate document where you can find examples [Master PV surplus handling with evcc & Home Assistent](https://github.com/marq24/ha-evcc/blob/main/HA_CONTROLLED_BY_EVCC.md).
+Since the setup and configuration of this evcc feature might not be straight forward, I have created a separate document where you can find examples [Master PV surplus handling with evcc & Home Assistent](https://github.com/marq24/ha-evcc/blob/main/HA_CONTROLLED_BY_EVCC.md).

 I use this feature to control the hot-water temperature of my waterkotte heat pump.

 ## Are you are go-eCharger V3 (or higher) User?

 Do you know, that as owners of a go-eCharger (V3+) there is no need to use evcc for solar surplus charging?
 Even without any additional hardware!
 Home Assistant and the __go-eCharger APIv2 Connect__ Integration is all you need.
 Get all details from [https://github.com/marq24/ha-goecharger-api2](https://github.com/marq24/ha-goecharger-api2).

 ## Accessing your vehicle SOC & Range when the vehicle is not connected to a loadpoint